Deliberative assembly: Mass meeting

-A large meeting, which is an unorganized group meeting open to all individuals in a sector of the population who are interested in deliberating about a subject proposed by the meeting's sponsors.
+A mass meeting is a meeting open to all individuals in a sector of the population who are interested in deliberating about a subject proposed by the meeting's sponsors.
 Examples include meetings to discuss common political concerns or community interests, or meetings to form a new society.

 Local assembly of an organized society

-A local assembly of an organized society, which is a membership meeting of a local chapter or branch of a membership organization.
+A local assembly of an organized society is a membership meeting of a local chapter or branch of a membership organization.
 Examples include local chapter meetings of organizations like the Sierra Club.

 Convention

-A convention, which is a meeting of delegates who represent constituent units of a population.
+A convention is a meeting of delegates who represent constituent units of a population.
 Conventions are not permanently established bodies, and delegates are normally elected for only one term.
 A convention may be held by an organized society, where each local assembly is represented by a delegate.

 Legislative body

-A legislative body, which is a legally established public lawmaking body.
-It consists of representatives chosen by the electorate.
-Examples include national legislatures such as parliaments, and local government councils such as state legislatures, regional assemblies and city councils.
+A legislative body is a legally established public lawmaking body that consists of representatives chosen by the electorate.
+Examples include parliaments, state legislatures, and city councils.

 Board

-A board, which is an administrative, managerial, or quasi-judicial body.
+A board is an administrative, managerial, or quasi-judicial body.
 A board derives its power from an outside authority that defines the scope of its operations.
 Examples include an organized society's or company's board of directors and government agency boards like a board of education.

+Committee

+A committee is a body of persons subordinate to a deliberative assembly.
+Robert's Rules of Order Newly Revised does not consider a committee itself to be a deliberative assembly.